epiphyt/embed-privacy/readme.txt

 ### Documentation

-You can find the documentation for Impressum at [docs.epiph.yt](https://docs.epiph.yt/embed-privacy/).
+You can find the documentation for Embed Privacy at [docs.epiph.yt](https://docs.epiph.yt/embed-privacy/).

 == Installation ==